Website Privacy Statement

 Web analytics data

-We use first party cookies and device fingerprinting to recognise you between visits.
+We use first party cookies and device fingerprinting to recognise your device between visits.
 We use the information we collect to understand how our website is used, and to allow us to improve it and the resources we publish.

-You can choose to opt out of being tracked by Matomo Analytics by unchecking the opt-out box at the top of this page or by enabling ‘Do Not Track’ in your browser.
+You can choose to opt out of being tracked by Matomo Analytics by switching off Analytics using the left control panel on our website or by enabling ‘Do Not Track’ in your browser.
 If you choose to disable tracking, you will still be able to access our website.

 Web server logs